PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Numerical Results

-Next, we demonstrate how \texttt{PCE-Net} performs on problems that aim to learn solutions of PDEs.
+Next, we demonstrate how the proposed \texttt{PCE-Net} approach performs on problems that aim to learn solutions of high-dimensional partial differential equations (PDEs).
+We consider two PDEs, namely Allen-Cahn Equation and Hamilton-Jacobi-Bellman (HJB) Equation.
 Both PDEs that are considered here appeared in~\cite{han2018solving} as examples for solving high-dimensional PDEs using deep learning.
+The objective of \texttt{PCE-Net} is to learn the input-output relation defined by the PDEs, using which we can predict the PDE solution for a given input state.
+The results for these datasets are presented in Figure~\ref{PDE-fig} and Table~\ref{errors-table}.